National research programmes

 The national research programme for food is carried out within the framework of the Swedish Government’s food strategy, which is intended to create more jobs and sustainable growth nationwide.
 The long-term, interdisciplinary research programme will strengthen needs-driven research, increase the focus on product development, innovation, dissemination and commercialisation of research results, as well as raise knowledge levels over the entire food supply chain.
 Formas has established a committee for funders of food research.
 The mandate of this committee covers the entire food chain, from primary production to consumption, based on the global sustainability goals and the Swedish Government’s food strategy.

-The Swedish Research Council for Health, Working life and Welfare and the Swedish Research Council are responsible for the other four research programmes:
+The Swedish Research Council for Health, Working life and Welfare and the Swedish Research Council are responsible for the other national research programmes:

 - National research programme on Antibiotic Resistance External link.

 - National research programme on Applied Welfare Research External link.